 The Place Index contains a list of geographic place names.
 Clicking on a place name will open a list of individuals who are linked to an event (i.e. birth, marriage, death, etc.) that occurred at that place.
 If additional information is available for a place, an information icon will appear behind the place name.
 Click on that icon to see that information.

-A search form is also provided to help find persons in the database.
+The Search Form provides a way to find persons in the website that came from the TMG database (that produced the website.
 These searches can be performed using a number of different filters to narrow down the names returned.
 Note that this form will only locate names found in my TMG database and not names found in other sections of this website.
 To search for a name that is not in the database use the Google Search Bar.

 The Charts page displays the list of available descendant charts.
 The descendant charts are for selected end-of-line ancestors.
 Within each individual narrative on the person pages there is a list of Charts that the individual appears on.
 Clicking on the link to the chart will bring up the chart, with the box for that individual situated in the upper right of the view.

 If source images are provided with a citation or source, their presence is indicated by an icon.
 Clicking on the icon will display the image.